Jim Jarmusch: Early life

 During his final year studying at Columbia, Jarmusch moved to Paris for what was initially a summer semester on an exchange program, but turned into 10 months.
 He worked as a delivery driver for an art gallery and spent most of his time at the Cinémathèque Française.

 Jarmusch graduated from Columbia University with a Bachelor of Arts degree in 1975.
 He was broke and working as a musician in New York City after returning from Paris in 1976.
 He applied on a whim to the graduate film school of New York University's School of the Arts (then under the direction of Hollywood director László Benedek).
 Though he lacked experience in filmmaking, his submission of a collection of photographs and an essay about film secured his acceptance into the program.
 He studied there for four years; he met fellow students and future collaborators Sara Driver, Tom DiCillo, Howard Brookner, and Spike Lee in the process.
-During the late 1970s in New York City, Jarmusch and his contemporaries were part of an alternative culture scene centered on the CBGB music club.
+During the late 1970s in New York City, Jarmusch and his contemporaries were part of a no wave cultural scene centered on the CBGB music club which inspired the formation of his no wave band The Del-Byzanteens.

 In his final year at New York University, Jarmusch worked as an assistant to the film noir director Nicholas Ray, who was at that time teaching in the department.
 In an anecdote, Jarmusch recounted the formative experience of showing his mentor his first script; Ray disapproved of its lack of action, to which Jarmusch responded after meditating on the critique by reworking the script to be even less eventful.
 On Jarmusch's return with the revised script, Ray reacted favourably to his student's dissent, citing approvingly the young student's obstinate independence.
 Jarmusch was the only person Ray brought to work—as his personal assistant—on Lightning Over Water, a documentary about his dying years on which he was collaborating with Wim Wenders.
 Ray died in 1979 after a long fight with cancer.
 A few days afterwards, having been encouraged by Ray and New York underground filmmaker Amos Poe and using scholarship funds given by the Louis B. Mayer Foundation to pay for his school tuition, Jarmusch started work on a film for his final project.
 The university was unimpressed with Jarmusch's use of his funding as well as the project itself and refused to award him a degree.